 - If you start to feel sick, let our crew know so we can assist.

 Do you ever not see or swim with the dolphins?

-Although we have over 25 years’ experience with working with the local wildlife, they don’t always follow the script!
-We are very lucky in that the dolphins we visit are territorial so they are very consistent (we work on a better than 99% success rate) and it is highly unusual for us not to find someone who will interact with us.
-Part of the reason why we don’t set a scheduled finish time for the cruise is to ensure that we have plenty of time to stay on the water and keep searching if necessary.
-Our commitment is to provide the best possible wildlife experiences, according to the conditions and viewing opportunities on the day without compromising the safety of our passengers or the wildlife.
+Although we have over 25 years’ experience with working with the local dolphins, they don’t always follow the script!
+We are very lucky in that the dolphins we visit are territorial so they are very consistent and it is highly unusual for us not to find a group that will interact with us.
+Part of the reason why we don’t set a scheduled finish time for the cruise is to ensure plenty of time to stay on the water and keep searching if necessary.
+Our commitment is to provide the best possible experience subject to the weather conditions and viewing opportunities on the day without compromising the safety of our passengers or the wildlife.
 In the unlikely event that we don’t see or swim with any dolphins during your cruise, you’re welcome to come again free of charge.
-Please understand that if you’re unable to join us again this does not make you eligible for a refund and you cannot pass your seats on to another person.
+Please understand that if you’re unable to join us again this does not make you eligible for a refund and you cannot pass your seats onto another person.
 The offer is also subject to the availability of spare seats.

 Can we touch the dolphins & how close will they come?

 They come incredibly close, we’ll have them doing loops and spins within inches of you at times.
 To ensure that we do not harm the dolphins in anyway by transmitting skin diseases or damaging their protective skin layer we adhere to a strict ‘no touch policy’.